Allen Kramer, Texas Children's Hospital

 My cancer was spreading to my gastrointestinal tract and other parts of my body, and the pain became unbearable at times.
 I had to face many procedures in Ireland as my health worsened, and it felt like the cancer was winning.
 I became depressed – it was hard to face the price tag that came with getting better.

 In January 2017, we flew home to Ireland with heavy hearts after our appointments in Houston.
 Dr. McClain was doing his best, and he completely understood our financial struggles, but we all knew I needed to be there full-time if it meant saving my life.
 We were approaching our next trip to Houston a few weeks later, and I decided to go up to my room one day to film an update of my situation for my YouTube channel.
 I still felt broken inside, and the vibes just weren’t the same in our house, so my mom decided to cook our favorite dinner to cheer us up.
 I contemplated even uploading my video, as I was crying in it and didn’t want to be negative.
 Nevertheless, I hit upload on YouTube and Facebook.
-To my surprise, my video went viral!
+To my surprise, the video went viral!
 I was on so many online articles, not to mention talk show and radio segments.
 My face was suddenly everywhere in just a matter of days.
 We raised over $600,000!

 My next trip to Houston was meant to last one week, but my health worsened once I got there.
 I was immediately pulled off a new chemotherapy treatment when it started to cause nerve damage.
 I remember feeling a small pain at first.
 I thought it was a toothache, but the pain suddenly became unbearable.
 I was diagnosed with trigeminal neuralgia, a chronic condition impacting the nerves on my face.
 My pain was excruciating, but we eventually managed it.
 Dr. McClain was worried, and he urged us to stay in Texas.
 He wasn’t comfortable with me flying home, even if we planned to move into our new apartment near the medical center just a month later.
 It was too risky, he said, and he wanted to quickly start me on a new, very harsh form of chemotherapy in an attempt to eliminate my cancer.